Click the scales for TimsLaw.com homeTimsLaw.com

 Quickstart Guide to using TimsLaw.com to learn about employment law

-Describes how to begin your inquiry into employment law and gives tips on how to use the info you obtain
+Describes how to BEGIN your inquiry into employment law and gives tips on how to use the info you obtain (But if you think you might need legal advice, you probably do)

-• Read the Articles List.
-There are about 70 or so articles on the site.
+Read the Articles List.
+There are about 200 articles on the site, but not all are listed there, yet they might be findable through search engines.
 Most are purely about employment law.
-They’re not too long to read during a browsing session.
+The major articles are long.
+But there are also many that are short, like blog postings.
 Explore freely.
-I also have some miscellaneous articles as well on topics that some might like to check out.
+I also have some miscellaneous articles as well on non-employment law topics that some might like to check out.

 • Check out the Links Page.
 I have gathered Links to many extensive sources of info, some from private sources and some from government sources.
 You can learn a lot about your potential rights if you spend some time following those links.
 You can also dig deeply into the details of the employment laws, especially at the government websites.